filecoin-project/core-devs/README.md

 ### Who Can Attend
 Low-level protocol developers, implementation developers, and core Filecoin researchers are invited to attend the meetings.
 Generally every Filecoin implementation  is represented, along with key members of research/scaling teams.
 Sometimes, a non-core developer with particular expertise on a topic is invited on to discuss a specific agenda item.
 If you feel you would contribute to the meetings by your attendance please reach out to [kaitlin@fil.org](mailto:kaitlin@fil.org).

+### Meeting Scheduling
+Historically, Core Devs meetings have happened biweekly on Thursdays at 16:00 UTC.

+However, as the Filecoin ecosystem continues to grow, this single meeting time has proven challenging for network contributors in certain Asian/Oceanic timezones.
+Beginning March 22, with Core Devs #38, the meeting will move to two biweekly meetings, both held on Thursday.
+The first will be at 16:00 UTC, and the second at 00:00 UTC the following day.

+Core Devs are welcome to attend one or both of these meetings, with updates prepared in advance and shared across all teams.
+Guest presenters are asked to attend both meetings, if possible.

 ### Agenda Items
 Agendas are posted to https://github.com/filecoin-project/tpm/issues.
 Anyone is welcome to add an item to the agenda as long as it follows these guidelines:
 - The topic is technical in nature.